gered/clj-jtwig/README.md

 #### Standard Library Functions

 A number of functions are provided out of the box by Jtwig.
 A few more are provided to fill in some gaps by clj-jtwig.
+The following is a list of all the functions available with clj-jtwig.

 | Function | Description
 |----------|------------